 Whatever you do, make sure to avoid the Caffé Mocha and other sugary sweet beverages on the menu.
 A 16-ounce Café Mocha from a popular chain restaurant contains about 360 calories, 35 grams of sugar and 44 grams of carbohydrates.
 That’s more carbs than you should have in one full day on our keto friendly plan!
 Opt for sugar free drinks or head to the spice bar and load up with cocoa powder, cinnamon, nutmeg or pumpkin pie spice for added flavor.
 Most spices are calorie-free and often contain antioxidants.

-Check out the book The New Keto-Friendly South Beach Diet by Dr. Arthur Agatston, M.D. for a delicious, low carb Creamy Protein Latte recipe!
+Try this Creamy Keto Coffee recipe for a smart and satisfying sip!
+Be sure to also check out the book The New Keto-Friendly South Beach Diet by Dr. Arthur Agatston, M.D. for a delicious, low-carb Creamy Protein Latte recipe!